hgareeballa/Gibbon-School-Management-System/README.md

-This is a docker image with Gibbon school management system installed with all required installation requests
+This is a docker image with Gibbon school management system installed with all required installation requests:
+Docker hub:
+docker pull sudane/sms:latest

 Apache 2 (with mod_rewrite)
 PHP 7.3 or above (with PDO, gettext, CURL, GD, ZIP.
 Recommended to turn display_errors off.)